iominh/minhongrails.github.io/README.md

 This site was built using Jekyll Bootstrap, so in order to generate this site for deployment you need to install Jekyll.
 Then,  simply run "jekyll serve" from the root of this directory and navigate to localhost:4000.
-Alternatively, deploy the _site directory that is created after running "jekyll"
+Alternatively, deploy the _site directory that is created after running "jekyll."
+One tip: run it with "jekyll serve -w" so that it automatically redeploys whenever you make a change!

 Common jekyll commands include: